petersulyok/smfc/README.md

 	max_level=60

 With this setup there will be a constant 60% fan level in the specific zone.
 The temperature value is ignored, `steps` parameter is also ignored.

+### Q: I receive an error message "Cannot read hwmon*/temp1_input file".
+What is the problem?
+The problem is that the specific file cannot be found in HWMON system.
+The potential reasons behind this issue could be:
+ - `drivetemp` driver cannot support your disks (it support only SATA hard disks).
+In case of SAS/SCSI hard disks you can use `hddtemp` instead of `drivetemp`.
+See more details in [issue #21](https://github.com/petersulyok/smfc/issues/21).
+ - Maybe you specified the `hwmon_path=` parameter manually and it contains an invalid path.
+You can correct it.

 ### Q: How does the author test/use this service?
 The configuration is the following: